 We will meet key figures in major institutions such as, the National Theatre of Greece, the Benaki Museum and the new cultural centres; Onassis Cultural Centre and The Stavros Niarchos Foundation Cultural Centre.
 The tour also includes a tour of Athens’ inspired and famous street art as well as Ancient and Byzantine Athens.

 We will enjoy Athens’ contemporary food, the plethora of bars, live music and spaces that make it one of the most dynamic cities in the world.
 A study in contrasts – a narrative encompassing resilience, eternal history, globalisation, socioeconomic change, gentrification, and cultural change.
-A contemporary journey into the birthplace of western culture.
+A contemporary journey into an ancient city and a fulcrum of civilisation.

 If you wish to join us on this unique learning experience, please contact me on fotis[at]kape.com.au, or +61 3 9486 2770.